telosnetwork/telos-docs/docs/learn/defi_guide/staking_sTLOS.md

 ## What we are doing here
 In this guide we will stake TLOS for sTLOS(receipt token) on [Teloscan](http://teloscan.io).
 We are pushing for a few days of rigorous testing and feedback from our UAT particpants.

+## Testing Scenarios

+- Connect to website
+- Please stake several smaller positions and monitor behaviour
+- Unstake several smaller positions
+- wait some minutes and unstake further positions
+- Claim earlier positions when matured, all should be claimed excepted those that are not matured, yet

 ## Why stake TLOS for sTLOS?
 - Staked sTLOS helps you put your staked TLOS to work in Defi and explore additional yield opportunities.
 - Helps lock TVL on EVM enabeling more attraction for investors and Dapps building on Telos.